Facebook pixel The Future of Pepperdine Golf | Giving Campaign | Pepperdine University Skip to main content

 Reenergizing Practice

-The large-scale enhancements slated for Alumni Park will transform the training and practice routines of our student-athletes.
+The on-campus enhancements slated for Firestone Fieldhouse will transform the training and practice routines of our student-athletes.
 Currently our teams schedule time at local courses—traveling up to an hour to and from practice destinations—and spend hours working on stroke fundamentals and mechanics at off-campus venues in the surrounding area.
-Dedicated campus facilities will allow our players to more fully engage in community activities, connect our students to the teams in meaningful ways, and provide our coaches with a phenomenal setting for recruitment.
+Dedicated campus facilities will allow our players to more fully engage in community activities on campus, foster a greater connection between our athletes’ fellow classmates and the golf teams, and provide our coaches with a phenomenal setting for recruitment.

 Pepperdine golf is poised for a tidal wave of growth and accomplishment in the coming years.
 Your support is vital as we come together to strengthen resources for our teams and invest in the potential of our student-athletes and the leadership of our coaches.